 From a systematic perspective I am especially interested in Michel Foucault’s methodology and the resulting conception of (political) philosophy as well as his attempts to write a non-relativistic ‘History of Truth’.

 That we should behave and act responsibly seems to be a self-evident norm hardly questioned by anyone.
 Yet, historically speaking, this is fairly new – only 200 years ago, »responsibility« was a rather marginal legal concept with no ethical significance.
 So what does the surprising career of »responsibility« mean, both for our thinking and our acting?
 What happens when »responsibility« becomes a required self-understanding for individuals at the workplace, in the welfare state or in the criminal justice system?
 And what are the consequences when philosophy’s analyses of »responsibility« focus almost exclusively on conditions of agency mostly absent in non-philosophical practices?

 I teach regularly in political theory both in the BA and MA Political Science.
 In addition, I hold demand-tailored seminars for the BIGSSS.
-In the summer term 2018 I will teach two seminars (both in German):
+In the winter term 2018/19 I will teach two seminars (both in German):

 Writing papers is the most important form of examinations in political theory seminars - yet (scientific) writing is not an easy task. o help you with the writing part and to give you some idea how to find a good research question for your paper, I have assembled some tips in the Hausarbeiten-Survival Guide - so far only in German.